Tech-Mex6/100-DaysOfSwift/README.md

 Project 14 - Whack-A-Penguin: Similar to whack-a-mole, its built using SpriteKit.
 Intro to SKCropeNode, SKTexture and some more types of SKAction.

-Project 15 - Animation:
+Project 15 - Animation: Intro to animate(withDuration:), CGAffineTransform, alpha and more.

 Project 16 - Capital Cities:

 Project 17 - Space Race: